On weighted Bergman spaces of a domain with Levi-flat boundary: Applications

 \subsection{Acknowledgement}

 The author is grateful to Bo-Yong Chen for his inspiring lectures at Tongji University in 2012 and Nagoya University in 2013, which motivated this work.
 He would like to thank members of Saturday Seminar at Tokyo Institute of Technology for useful discussion, in particular, he is so indebted to Yoshihiko Mitsumatsu for the encouragement that convinced him to find the explicit description of $\mathcal{O}(\Omega)$.
 He is also grateful to Atsushi Yamamori for suggesting the expression of $c_{N,\alpha}$ of Corollary \ref{cor:ligocka} in terms of generalized hypergeometric functions, and to Takeo Ohsawa for providing \cite{ohsawa-kias} and encouraging him to study the invariant holomorphic function described in Corollary \ref{cor:ohsawa}.
-It is his great pleasure to thank Judith Brinkschulte, Siqi Fu, Chin-Yu Hsiao, Kang-Tae Kim, Andrei Iordan, Xiaoshan Li, George Marinescu, Aeryeong Seo, and Sungmin Yoo for useful conversation and discussion.
+It is his great pleasure to thank Judith Brinkschulte, Siqi Fu, Chin-Yu Hsiao, Kang-Tae Kim, Andrei Iordan, Xiaoshan Li, George Marinescu, Aeryeong Seo and Sungmin Yoo for useful conversation and discussion.
+Last but not least, he thanks the referees for their careful comments that improved the readability of this paper.

-This project was started while he was a member of Center for Geometry and its Applications, Pohang University of Science and Technology, and some part of this work was done during his visits to Academia Sinica, Universit\"at zu K\"oln, and Rutgers University in Camden, and also during the conferences ``Foliations in complex geometry and dynamics'' at KIAS , ``Midwest SCV 2016'' at University of Toledo, ``CR Geometry and PDE's -- VII, dedicated to the memory of Giuseppe Zampieri'', and ``HAYAMA Symposium on Complex Analysis in Several Variables XVIII''.
-He is grateful to those institutes and each organizers of the conferences for their generous support.

-This work was partially supported by an NRF grant 2011-0030044 (SRC-GAIA) of the Ministry of Education, the Republic of Korea, and a KAKENHI Grant Number 26800057 of Japan Society for the Promotion of Science.
+Most part of this work was done during he was a member of Center for Geometry and its Applications, Pohang University of Science and Technology, and Tokyo University of Science.
+Some part of this work was done during his visit to Academia Sinica, Universit\"at zu K\"oln, Rutgers University in Camden, KIAS, University of Toledo and a conference dedicated to the memory of Giuseppe Zampieri at Levico Terme organized by CIRM.
+He is grateful to those institutes for their generous support.
+This work was partially supported by an NRF grant 2011-0030044 (SRC-GAIA) of the Ministry of Education, the Republic of Korea, and KAKENHI Grant Numbers 26800057 and JP18K13422 of Japan Society for the Promotion of Science.